 Next, type the path as you’ve done earlier, ~/Library/Containers/ and click Go and delete the files as mentioned below.

 Fix 10: Check the Firewall Settings on your Mac

 The Firewall settings on your Mac are set to protect the system from threats and enhance security.
-However, it can also cause an issue when any wrong option is selected, so you must check one and verify the following settings to fix the App Store Not Working on macOS Catalina or MacBook Pro.
+However, it can also cause an issue when any wrong option is selected, so you must check one and verify the following settings to fix the App Store Not Working on macOS MacBook Pro.

 - Navigate to the System Preferences.

 - You may need to click on the Lock icon at the bottom and enter an Administrator password to change settings on the Firewall.